U of M Wordmark

 • You can combine HIV testing with other services, or it can be done alone.

-• A conventional blood test is used (no rapid or oral confidential test).
+• A conventional blood test is used (no rapid test, results will be ready in several days).

 • Schedule an appointment by calling 734-764-8320.

-Why test?
-Take the test if you have been exposed to another person's blood, semen, vaginal fluids or breast milk, for example through unprotected sex (vaginal, anal or oral) or sharing injection drug equipment.
+Take the test if you have been exposed to another person's blood, semen, vaginal fluids, or breast milk, for example through unprotected sex (vaginal, anal, or oral) or sharing injection drug equipment.

 Benefits of testing include: